Jimbo-Farrar/KSPSerialIODebugTool/README.md

 The VesselData packet as been updated to match KSPSerialIO plugin 0.19.1

-Added controls for SAS and navball mode
+Added controls for SAS, navball mode, liquid fuel and oxidizer total and current stage and "vectors"